npechl/InterTADs/README.md

 ### TADiff

 For the TADiff part, the paths to the input and output folders must be provided.
 Also a [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) file is needed containing information about the TADs.

-There also options for choosing if the datasets refer to paired data or not, and for choosing the FDR criterion that is going to be applied.

 In order to run the script:

 ```
 source("TADiff.R")